ins0m/DAVID/README.md

 # DAVID
-A tool for interactive visual exploration of data streams.
+A tool for interactive visual exploration of complex linked data.

 DAVID uses component based visualization to allow for creative development and exploration of complex, linked data in a web environment.
 It is capable of visualizing big data on demand and creating multi-machine visualizations via event synchronization between machines.
 Visual components are extendable and running in their own logical containers.
 Seperation of concerns is enforced bia language seperation.
 Programming against DAVID as a designer require Javscript knowledge and your vis library of choice.
 The logic of the application is written in googles DART language.